3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

-- Time for this slide: TODO
+- Time for this slide: 1m 30s
 - Idea/goal of this slide: TODO
 - What to say:
     - TODO